wp-plugins/crm-customer-relationship-management-by-vcita/readme.txt

 CRM for WordPress that helps you capture more leads and manage contacts effectively.
 == Description ==

-vCita CRM & Leads for WordPress is the ultimate way to manage leads and customer relationships.<BR>
+vCita CRM & Leads for WordPress is the ultimate way to manage leads and customer relationships.
 It's a powerful CRM that lets you do a lot more than capturing and storing customers data:

-vCita CRM help you generate new sales opportunities, provides insights and tracks all user interactions with your team.<BR>
+vCita CRM help you generate new sales opportunities, provides insights and tracks all user interactions with your team.
 It helps you save time with automated client communications, notifications and reminders.<BR>

 Together with vCita LiveSite, vCita CRM helps optimizing your WordPress websites and encourage visitors to take action on your site: send a message, schedule an appointment, upload documents and pay for services, any time, using any device.<BR>

 The vCita CRM & Leads plugin connects to your vCita account.
 You may create a FREE account at vCita directly from the plugin.<BR>